-A. Applicant families will be evaluated to determine whether, based on their recent behavior, such behavior could reasonably be expected to result in noncompliance with the public housing lease.
+- A. Applicant families will be evaluated to determine whether, based on their recent behavior, such behavior could reasonably be expected to result in noncompliance with the public housing lease.
 HACM will look at past conduct as an indicator of future conduct.
 Emphasis will be placed on whether a family's admission could reasonably be expected to have a detrimental effect on the development environment, other residents, HACM employees, or other people residing in the immediate vicinity of the property.
-Otherwise eligible families will be denied admission if they fail to meet the suitability criteria.

-- B. HACM will consider objective and reasonable aspects of the family's background, including the following: - 1.
+Otherwise eligible families will be denied admission if they fail to meet the suitability criteria. - B. HACM will consider objective and reasonable aspects of the family's background, including the following: - 1.
 History of meeting financial obligations, especially rent; - 2.
 Ability to maintain (or with assistance would have the ability to maintain) their housing in a decent and safe condition based on living or housekeeping habits and whether such habits could adversely affect the health, safety, or welfare of other residents; - 3.
 History of criminal activity by any household member involving crimes of physical violence against persons or property and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or well being of other tenants or staff or cause damage to the property; - 4.
 History of disturbing neighbors or destruction of property; - 5.
-Having committed fraud in connection with any Federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from; and - 6.
+Having committed fraud in connection with any Federal housing

+- assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from: and - 6.
 History of abusing alcohol in a way that may interfere with the health, safety, or right to peaceful enjoyment by others. - C. HACM will ask applicants to provide information demonstrating their ability to comply with the essential elements of the lease.
 HACM will verify the information provided.
 Such verification may include but may not be limited to the following: - 1.
 A credit check of the head, spouse and co-head; and all persons over the age of 18. - 2.
 A rental history check of all adult family members; - 3.
 A criminal background check on all adult household members, including live-in aides.
 This check will be made through State or local law enforcement or court records in those cases where the household member has lived in the local jurisdiction for the last three years.
-Where the individual has lived outside the local area, HACM may contact law enforcement agencies where the individual had lived or request a check through the FBI's National Crime Information Center (NCIC);

-4. A check of the State's lifetime sex offender registration program for each adult household member, including live-in aides.
-No individual registered with this program will be admitted to public housing or public housing units located in Low Income Housing Tax Credit (LIHTC) properties.
+Where the individual has lived outside the local area, HACM may contact law enforcement agencies where the individual had lived or request a check through the FBI's National Crime Information Center (NCIC); - 4.
+A check of the State's lifetime sex offender registration program for each adult household member, including live-in aides.
+No individual registered with this program will be admitted to public housing or public housing units located in Low Income Housing Tax Credit (LIHTC) properties. - 5.
+HACM will check HUD's Earned Income Verification (EIV) system for debts owed and adverse terminations information from prior tenancies with subsidized housing providers.